 VLC for Mobile is a free app that's always an excellent choice.
 It might not be fancy, but it gets the job done.

-If you want something with a bit more polish, and don't mind spending £9.99/$9.99 to access the high-res audio features, then Onkyo HF Player is the one to choose.
+If you want something with a bit more polish, and don't mind spending £9.99/$9.99 on IAPs to access the high-res audio features, then Onkyo HF Player is the one to choose.

 Before you begin moving files, make sure the music you want is downloaded to your PC/Mac.
 Now, open the desktop version of iTunes, and plug the iPhone into your computer.